More than 1,000 concrete truck loads

-transported to the intake site on 143 barges.
+were transported to the intake site on 143

-In order to address unprecedented drought conditions and provide long-term protection of Southern Nevada's primary water storage reservoir—Lake Mead—the Southern Nevada Water Authority (SNWA) Board of Directors in May 2005 approved the construction of a new drinking water intake.
+In order to address unprecedented drought conditions and provide long-term protection of Southern Nevada's primary water storage reservoir—Lake Mead— the Southern Nevada Water Authority (SNWA) Board of Directors approved the construction of a new drinking water intake in May 2005.

+Construction on this third intake is scheduled for completion in 2014.
 Once completed, Intake No. 3 will connect with the existing Intake No. 2 to convey water to SNWA's water treatment facilities.
+From there, the water will be piped to households and businesses.

 Watch as cement is poured for the structure placement of Intake No. 3.
 Play